openvinotoolkit/openvino/ngraph/python/BUILDING.md

 ### Configure and Build as a Part of OpenVINO™ Toolkit on Windows

-The following section illustrates how to build and install OpenVINO™ in a workspace directory specified by the `OPENVINO_BASEDIR` variable.
+The following section illustrates how to build and install OpenVINO™ in a workspace directory using CMake.
+The workspace directory is specified by the `OPENVINO_BASEDIR` variable.
 Set this variable to a directory of your choice:

     set OPENVINO_BASEDIR=/path/to/my/workspace